Bereavement and Bad Theology: A Toxic Cocktail

 Healthy Responses to Loss and Bereavement

-End-of-life educator, grief counselor and trauma specialist Dr. Terri Daniel's new breaks challenges tradition and cultural norms to expose the dangers of toxic theology
+End-of-life educator, grief counselor and trauma specialist Dr. Terri Daniel's new book challenges tradition and cultural norms to expose the dangers of toxic theology

 In many religious traditions, God is believed to be responsive to the needs of believers, and in difficult times, the faithful turn to God for comfort and guidance.
 When God is viewed as a benevolent protector that can shield us from harm, what happens to faith -- and healing -- when God fails to provide that protection?